chainluber/hugo-product-launch-kickstart/content/_index.md

 ---
 header_brand: The No Mess Chain Luber
-header_tagline_paragraph: We're hard at work developing a brand new chain wax/spray lube applicator that will completely change the way your maintain your chain.
+header_tagline_paragraph: We're hard at work developing a brand-new chain lube applicator.
+  Simply attach to your favorite can of spray lube/wax and watch as it delivers the perfect amount of lube directly on the o-rings.
 Chain Luber (TM) is cleaner, faster and more efficient than anything else on the market.
 Guaranteed!
 header_button_cta:
   url: "#contact-form"
   title: Order Now